 Mr. Honie told the Board that he was not asking to be released—only for the right to live.
 “I lost any hold I had on society when I committed my crimes.
 I earned my place in prison.
 What I’m asking you today is: would you allow me to exist?”

 Note: Our analysis covered all 82 grants of clemency to individual death-sentenced prisoners between 1977-2023, excluding mass clemency grants as those grants typically did not have case-specific rationales.
 We labeled cases based on the reasons the official, typically a governor, gave for granting clemency in a public statement.
 When the official did not offer a reason, we labeled a case based on the key elements of the individual’s clemency campaign.
-However, it should be noted that clemency is a complex, political process that usually involves many different claims, and it is not always possible to discern the exact claims that persuaded the official; this analysis represents our best analysis of the reasons officials relied upon to grant clemency in death penalty cases.
+However, it should be noted that clemency is a complex, political process that usually involves many different claims, and it is not always possible to discern the exact claims that persuaded the official; this analysis represents our best assessment of the reasons officials relied upon to grant clemency in death penalty cases.